 First, it is important to take seriously what and where our "classroom" is.
 Our classroom is virtual.
 It resides on the Canvas page.
 Coming to class virtually means, reading the overview page on Monday and then completing each page of the module.
 Pages include activities, reading segments (beyond the required articles and chapters), lectures, and videos.
 Failing to complete these pages is equivalent to missing class.
-Planning your schedule for the week should involve the mindset that you are attending class at a certain time, based on your schedule that week.
-Engaging with the activities, such as discussions or collaborative projects, is how we come together, albeit asynchronously, as a learning community, a class.
-Please take note; there are deadlines during the week.
+Planning your schedule for the week should involve the mindset that you are "attending class", i.e. completing the assigned work, at a certain time, based on your schedule that week.
+Engaging with the activities, such as discussions or collaborative projects, is how we come together, albeit asynchronously, as a learning community and as a class.
+Please take note; there are deadlines during the week and modules are completed each week.

-So - as an asynchronous, fully online course - it is your responsibility to keep up with the material and all communications, complete weekly activities, and submit assignments on or before due dates.
+As an asynchronous, fully online course - it is your responsibility to keep up with the material and all communications, complete weekly activities, and submit assignments on or before due dates.
 Failure to do so will result in a lower grade and could jeopardize your success.
+The structure is intended to facilitate your learning.

 Course material is released on Monday of each week.
 Each week's module begins with an overview page that outlines the learning objectives for that week and provides an outline for completing activities.
-An announcement is sent via Canvas Announcements when the module is available.
+A courtesy announcement is typically sent via Canvas Announcements when the module is available.
 You are expected to read the Module overview within 24-hours of its posting.
-This overview will help you gage the work for that week and plan your scheduled "class time" accordingly.
-Pay attention to discussion due dates, as initial posts are due by Thursday of that week.
+This overview will help you gage the work for that week and schedule your "class time" accordingly.
+Pay attention to discussion due dates, as initial posts are typically due by Thursday of the week it is assigned.
+I expect that you are entering the module through the overview page.